 Speed dialing is a convenient feature that allows you to make phone calls quickly.
-A number key can be assigned to a specific phone number.
+A speed dial number can be assigned to a specific phone number.
 By pressing and holding down a number key, your phone will recall the phone number associated from the Contact List and display it briefly while simultaneously dialing that phone number for you.
-Speed Dial Number 1 is set to Voice Mailbox by default and is unchangeable.
+Speed Dial Number 1 is set to Voicemail by default and is unchangeable.